Understanding Sinus Lift Procedure For Dental Implants

 During a sinus lift procedure:

-• Bone-graft material is then packed into the space created.
-Over time, this new space becomes home to new bone growth, essentially increasing the overall bone height in this area.
+- Bone-graft material is then packed into the space created.
+Over time, this new space becomes home to new bone growth, increasing the overall bone height in this area.

-This newly generated bone provides a solid foundation for future dental implants or restorations and thus resolves the issue caused by insufficient bone height.
+This newly generated bone provides a solid foundation for future dental implants or restorations, thus resolving the issue caused by insufficient bone height.

 Candidacy for Sinus Lift and Dental Implants